thatmarkenglishguy/java_playing_with_classpath/README.md

 ### [generate](./generate)
 Generate the source code and directory structure.
+Can pass a parameter of configuration script for naming.

 ### [compile](./compile)
 Compile the source code into `.class` files and then a `.jar` file.